oren/cayley-classes/modeling.md

 ## Prerequisites

-You will need some familiarity with Cayley, and the Cypher language in particular.
-The material from the Intro to Cayley course is sufficient knowledge to understand this course
+You will need some familiarity with Cayley, and the it's query language in particular.
+The material from the Intro to Cayley course is sufficient knowledge to understand this course.

 ## Course Outline